mkava/PFLinnormVikings/CharacterCreation.md

 **Favored Class and Favored Class Bonus:** Everyone gets a favored class (half-elves get two).
 This is set at character creation.
 When gaining a level in a favored class (including first level), the character gains an additional hitpoint or skill point.
 Each race has an alternate bonus based on the class.

 ## 4) Races
 All Core races are valid, of course.
-Humans, half-orcs, half-elves, gnomes, and dwarves are fairly common throughout the Land of the Linnorm Kings.
-There are no native elves, other than those that live among the Teeth of the World.
+Humans, gnomes, and dwarves are common throughout the Land of the Linnorm Kings.
+There are no native elves to the Linnorm Kingdoms.
+Half-orcs and half-elves are uncommon, except for the half-orc settlement of Averaka in the Ironbound Isles.
+Halflings are even less common than the half-races, at least outside of the major cities and settlements.

+There are relationships between the races, some good and others not so much.
+Dwarves have hated orcs since their time of reaching for the sky, so half-orcs and dwarves only barely get along.
+Dwarves really hate giants, be it a historical incident between their peoples or just dwarves having a strong short-complex.
+Half-orcs and half-elves don't fit into their parents' cultures and tend to be seen as outsiders because of this.
+Gnomes are known to be quite eccentric, especially with their vibrant colored hair and insatiable need for new experiences that often gets them into trouble.
+Halflings are known as troublemakers and trickers by other races who just don't appreciate their sense of humor and opportunistic nature.
+The shorter-lived races see elves are too slow to move and act while elves see the shorter-lived as too capricious and volatile.

 Inherently good or evil races may have difficulty being accepted culturally.
 Races of the Underdark, such as the Daergar or Drow, are especially unliked and will have difficulty with the powers that be in the kingdom.
 If you want to play a race that will have to deal with this strife, talk with me prior to make sure it won't cause conflicts for the table, story, or setting.